-As of October 31, 2025, the Fund had a capital loss carry forward of \$465,154, all of which is considered short term.
-This loss may be carried forward indefinitely.
+As of November 30, 2025, the Fund had a capital loss carryforward of \$152,483, of which \$112,386 is considered short term and \$40,097 is considered long term.
+These losses may be carried forward indefinitely.

 Cost of securities for Federal Income tax purpose and the related tax-based net unrealized appreciation (depreciation) consists of: